Our thirteen acre vineyard is the beating heart of Krondorf Creek Farm - a living testament to James’ hard work, dedication and viticultural skill.

 In that first year James took the cuttings for each vine from vineyards across the Barossa, and carefully planted them in a nursery block over winter.
 In the spring he set about planting each individual vine, covering 13 acres of vineyard.
 Incidentally, there are two ways you can plant out a vineyard.
 You can bring in a contractor with a laser sight and a topographical plan of your property who will go along and measure everything, mark out the posts and even plant your vines using a sophisticated water pressure drilling system.

 Or you can spend a week or two with your best mate and old rope with three knots in it and together - using Pythagorus's theorem - you can measure out 7457 markers for 7457 vines (and if you're James, at the end of that process your entire thirteen acre property will be square to within five centimetres from one central post.
 German precision at its finest!).

 Seventeen years later James has walked our vineyard countless times.
 In the winter you'll still find him in the vineyard, methodically pruning his way up and down the rows, or taming each rambunctious bush vine.
 Come spring, he's checking for budburst and bunch numbers, both of which tell an early story of the coming vintage.

 We manage our vineyard using organic principles, working to put more back into the soil than we take out, and we use the rod and spur pruning method to protect our vineyard against dieback and to support consistent growth across the vines.

 Another aspect of vineyard management that we take very seriously is the control of infectious pests and diseases.
 For this reason, please never enter a vineyard without the express permission of its owner.
 You may be unwittingly bringing catastrophic pests onto the property.
-For more information, visit vinehealthaustralia.
+For more information, please visit Vinehealth Australia.